Connect with us

 UP pulls off epic comeback to hand NU first loss in UAAP Women’s Volleyball

-University of the Philippines once again needed to heat up before wielding the upset axe against erstwhile-unbeaten National University, winning 16-25, 16-25, 25-22, 31-29, 18-16 to return to the win column of the UAAP Season 88 Women’s Volleyball Tournament on Saturday afternoon at the UST Quadricentennial Pavilion.
+University of the Philippines once again needed to heat up before wielding the upset axe against previously-unbeaten National University, winning 16-25, 16-25, 25-22, 31-29, 18-16 to return to the win column of the UAAP Season 88 Women’s Volleyball Tournament on Saturday afternoon at the UST Quadricentennial Pavilion.

 Reverse sweeps are nothing new for UP, which turned back Ateneo de Manila University just a week ago before doing the same to NU.
 The Lady Bulldogs now fall into a two-way tie with the Fighting Maroons for second place, both holding 3-1 win-loss records.

-The Lady Bulldogs missed the services of rookie standout Sam Cantada in the fourth and fifth frames due to a minor lower-leg injury sustained at the 13-20 mark of the third set.
-Cantada had contributed 10 points on four aces, three attacks, and three blocks, alongside seven excellent digs before leaving the court.
+The Lady Bulldogs missed the services of rookie standout Sam Cantada in the fourth and fifth frames due to a minor lower-leg injury sustained with a 13–20 score in the third set.

 UAAP-88-WVB-NU-vs.-UP-Jel-Gajero-5470 UP pulls off epic comeback to hand NU first loss in UAAP Women's Volleyball News NU UAAP UP Volleyball - philippine sports news